If you’ve been following the blog for any length of time, you’re probably aware that marketing can be pretty complicated.

 Trade marketing is a strategy designed to get a product or service onto retail store shelves and in front of consumers.

 In other words, this B2B strategy differs from traditional forms of marketing in that the goal isn’t to sell the product or service itself.
 Rather, it creates an opportunity to sell the product in the future.
-But while the final sale isn’t the objective here, trade marketing is a critical prerequisite to getting your goods sold.
+But while the final sale isn’t the objective here, modern trade marketing is a critical prerequisite to getting your goods sold.
 After all, consumers can’t buy what you offer if they never see it in the first place!

 What Are the Most Popular Trade Marketing Strategies?